-- 3-66 (1) A lawyer who makes or authorizes the withdrawal of funds from a separate trust account in respect of which cancelled cheques and bank statements are not received from the savings institution monthly and kept in the lawyer's records must first transfer the funds into his or her pooled trust account. - (2) Rules 3-64 [Withdrawal from trust] and 3-65 [Payment of fees from trust] apply to funds that have been transferred into a pooled trust account in accordance with subrule (1). - (3) A lawyer who disburses trust funds received with instructions under Rule 3-58 (2) [Deposit of trust funds] must keep a written record of the transaction.
+- 3-66 (1) A lawyer who makes or authorizes the withdrawal of funds from a separate trust account in respect of which cancelled cheques and bank statements are not received from the savings institution monthly and kept in the lawyer's records must first transfer the funds into his or her pooled trust account. - (2) Rules 3-64 to 3-65 apply to funds that have been transferred into a pooled trust account in accordance with subrule (1). - (3) A lawyer who disburses trust funds received with instructions under Rule 3-58 (2) [Deposit of trust funds] must keep a written record of the transaction.